Equine Acupuncture Referrals

 Following the examination and treatment, a full report will be sent to your own vet.
 If any problems that require further investigation or conventional veterinary treatment come to light during the examination, these will be dealt with by your vet.

-Following this thorough examination, a treatment formula will be devised.
-This is a collection of acupuncture points which are selected especially to treat your horse's individual problems.
-It is likely to include the points which were most sensitive on palpation.
-Between 8 and 21 needles are commonly used.
-The needles may be inserted and removed almost immediately or left in for between 10-30 minutes.
+After this thorough examination, a treatment plan will be devised.
+This usually includes chiropractic adjustments followed by insertion of needles at acupunture points that are selected especially to treat your horse's individual problems.
+Between 8 and 21 needles are commonly used; they may be inserted and removed almost immediately or left in for between 10-30 minutes.
 The needles may be manipulated by hand or attached to a battery-operated electroacupuncture unit to increase the intensity of the stimulation.
 With certain conditions the needles or the acupuncture points may be warmed by burning a herb called Artemesia vulgaris.
 This is known as moxibustion.

 Treatment may relieve chronic pain for days, weeks, months or even years.